Alan-Baylis/BeeHIVE/README.md

 ### Project Overview

-The tutorial project have almost everything you need for the base game, the most important class being the \textit{PongController}, which holds all the methods related player capabilities, in this case, stuff that has to do with movement.
+The tutorial project have almost everything you need for the base game, the most important class being the _PongController_, which holds all the methods related player capabilities, in this case, stuff that has to do with movement.
 The human controller inherits from this class to control his 'character' with keyboard input, and the AI we are about to create will it directly, but instead of using keyboard input, it will use commands defined in the behavior tree.
 You can hit play now and control the player on the left with the arrow keys, but the AI wont give any trouble whatsoever.

 ### Creating a beehive agent

-Let's create a new C\# script and call it \textit{PongAI}.
-Add the script to the \textit{AIPlayer} object on the scene and open it up.
-This script will be the bridge between BeeHIVE and the \textit{PongController}, so the first thing we need to do is to add the BeeHIVE library to it, so the class will look like this:
+Let's create a new C\# script and call it _PongAI_.
+Add the script to the _AIPlayer_ object on the scene and open it up.
+This script will be the bridge between BeeHIVE and the _PongController_, so the first thing we need to do is to add the BeeHIVE library to it, so the class will look like this:

 ```
 using UnityEngine;